 Members of this neuro-oncology team typically include:

-- Neurologist – a doctor who deals with disorders of the nervous system
+- Neurologist: A doctor who manages disorders of the CNS.

 - Neurosurgeon: A doctor who diagnoses and surgically manages CNS diseases.